Spade-Editor/Spade/README.md

 - [Longor1996](https://github.com/Longor1996)
 - [BurntPizza](https://github.com/BurntPizza)

-These people have done significant amounts of work towards Paint.JAVA out of their own time.
+These people have done significant amounts of work towards Spade out of their own time.

 Other Contributors
 ==================